dazinator/Changify/README.md

-## Features
+## The Problem

-Build composite `IChangeToken's using a convenient fluent / builder style api to easily incorporate various sources of change signalling, common in applications.
+Change Token's are a primitive in the modern `dotnet` stack, that are used to signal changes to consumers.
+`Microsoft` provides the convenient `ChangeToken.OnChange()` api to easily subscribe to some producer of these `IChangeToken`'s and to have your callback invoked whenever changes are signalled - which is great.

+However in order to create the change token producer, it can be more tricky, especially if you want to signal changes based on a variety of events.
+This library can help you with that.

 ### Basic Usage

-Use the fluent builder to build an `IChangeToken` producer that can be used in your application to supply `IChangeTokens` that are a composite of various sources.
-Should any of those sources signal, then the composite change token is signalled.
+Let's build a simple `IChangeToken` producer with a couple of triggers.

-The simplest way to signal the change token is to include some `Trigger`s - which you can invoke from anywhere in your application.
+You can invoke these from anywhere in your application to signal a change to the consumer.

 Example: